 What section of the Plan was addressed by Public Housing Needs Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization Community Development staff met with Lake County Housing Authority staff to was consulted.
-What are the anticipated outcomes of discuss the potential to collaborate on projects where the goals of the LCHA and the consultation or areas for improved coordination? the goals of the 5-Year Consolidated Plan overlap.
-The anticipated outcome of this consultation is an increase in rental assistance resources available to low-income Lake County residents with disabilities, improved access to services, and improved coordination between the Lake County Housing Authority, the Lake County Coalition for the Homeless, and Lake County Community Development.
+Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Community Development staff met with Lake County Housing Authority staff to Agency/Group/Organization was consulted.
+What discuss the potential to collaborate on projects where the goals of the LCHA and are the anticipated outcomes of the consultation or the goals of the 5-Year Consolidated Plan overlap.
+The anticipated outcome of areas for improved coordination? this consultation is an increase in rental assistance resources available to low- income Lake County residents with disabilities, improved access to services, and improved coordination between the Lake County Housing Authority, the Lake County Coalition for the Homeless, and Lake County Community Development.
 3 Agency/Group/Organization Lake County Funders 4 Agency/Group/Organization Type Services Philanthropy What section of the Plan was addressed by Homeless Needs - Chronically homeless Consultation?
 Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy

-· · · · · · · · · · · · · · · · · · · Briefly describe how the Agency/Group/Organization Lake County Community Development team members participate in monthly was consulted.
-What are the anticipated outcomes of funders call with numerous Lake County members and organizations.
-During the consultation or areas for improved coordination? these calls Lake County hears from organizations that share a common interest of improving the quality of life in the Lake County area.
-3 Agency/Group/Organization Comprehensive Economic Development Strategy Steering Committee 5 Agency/Group/Organization Type Economic Development Business and Civic Leaders What section of the Plan was addressed by Economic Development Consultation?
-Leonomic Bevelopment Consultations Housing Need Assessment Briefly describe how the Agency/Group/Organization Lake County staff participated in focus group sessions to discuss issues impacting was consulted.
-What are the anticipated outcomes of economic development with other stakeholders led by Lake County Partners.
-A the consultation or areas for improved coordination? consultant working with the Committee, TIP Strategies, identified the continued need for investment in housing as housing burden increased across all income levels.
-3 Agency/Group/Organization Live Well Lake County Steering Committee 6 Agency/Group/Organization Type Services-Housing Services-Employment Services-Health Services-Elderly Persons Services-Education Health Agency Publicly Funded Institution/System of Care Foundation Neighborhood Organization
+Dui-fly describe how the Laba Carrata Carrata in Danala manatana manatana manatanin manatahir Briefly describe how the Lake County Community Development team members participate in monthly Agency/Group/Organization was consulted.
+What funders call with numerous Lake County members and organizations.
+During are the anticipated outcomes of the consultation or these calls Lake County hears from organizations that share a common interest areas for improved coordination? of improving the quality of life in the Lake County area.
+3 Agency/Group/Organization Comprehensive Economic Development Strategy Steering Committee l 5 Agency/Group/Organization Type Economic Development Business and Civic Leaders Busiliess and Civic Leaders What section of the Plan was addressed by Economic Development Consultation? · Housing Need Assessment Briefly describe how the Lake County staff participated in focus group sessions to discuss issues impacting Agency/Group/Organization was consulted.
+What economic development with other stakeholders led by Lake County Partners.
+A are the anticipated outcomes of the consultation or consultant working with the Committee, TIP Strategies, identified the continued areas for improved coordination? need for investment in housing as housing burden increased across all income levels.
+3 Agency/Group/Organization Live Well Lake County Steering Committee 6 Agency/Group/Organization Type Services-Housing Services-Employment Services-Health Services-Elderly Persons 1 Services-Education Health Agency 1 Publicly Funded Institution/System of Care 1 Foundation Neighborhood Organization

 What section of the Plan was addressed by Other Consultation?
-Briefly describe how the Agency/Group/Organization This group led by the Lake County Health Department identified health trend was consulted.
-What are the anticipated outcomes of disparities in Lake County, where low-income and less educated populations were the consultation or areas for improved coordination? more likely to suffer from Hypertension, Obesity and Diabetes.
-Another key observation was a need to strengthen the capacity and infrastructure of behavioral health services
+Briefly describe how the This group led by the Lake County Health Department identified health trend Agency/Group/Organization was consulted.
+What disparities in Lake County, where low-income and less educated populations are the anticipated outcomes of the consultation or were more likely to suffer from Hypertension, Obesity and Diabetes.
+Another areas for improved coordination? key observation was a need to strengthen the capacity and infrastructure of behavioral health services